Medication Treatment for Glaucoma

-Treatment is required when there is evidence of optic nerve damage and/or visual field loss due to glaucoma caused by eye pressures being too high in your eye.
+Treatment is required when there is evidence of optic nerve damage and/or visual field loss due to glaucoma caused by eye pressures being too high (defined as higher than the normal eye pressure of 21 mmHg) in your eye.
 Your ophthalmologist will discuss the treatment option most suitable for you.

 The goals of glaucoma treatment are to